So, after the long months of creating product strategies, designing and developing, you’ve finally released your dream app. Congratulations!

 But the challenge isn’t over yet.
 One of the major obstacles you may face is a meagre retention rate, which indicates that your target audience downloads the app, opens it once or twice, and doesn’t return anymore.

-Like read this article, where I will present 8 top-notch strategies for increasing user retention & mobile app engagement.
+Like read this article, where I will present 12 top-notch ways to increase your mobile app retention rate.
 Let’s dig in!

-User engagement is the primary metric that determines your mobile app’s success.
+User engagement is the critical metric that determines your mobile app’s success.
 That’s why it’s in your best interest to make your digital product as engaging as possible.
 How can you achieve that?
-These 8 proven strategies are a recipe for success and high retention rates!
+These 12 proven user retention strategies are a recipe for success and high mobile app engagement rates!

 1. Simplify the onboarding flow